iivanoo/covid-apps-observer/data/data_se/reports/resources/se.kry.android___3.22.1/report.md

 > Really helpful.
 You can talk to the real doctors as per the appointment.
 It is usually 30-49 mins.
 And it's free of charge for the consultation.<br> :date: __2020-12-22 14:38:16__

-> It was very easy to work with the app and the instructions were very well-writen.
-This solution to talk remotely with a physician during pandemy is very useful!<br> :date: __2020-12-21 13:51:42__

 #### 4-star reviews